 Enabling this feature will also mean you will have to make the commonName mandatory in your policy under rules for the Subject Distinguished Name of a CSR.

-You enable the feature by configuring SupplementDnsNames directive.
+You enable the feature by configuring SupplementDnsNames

 SupplementDnsNames>true</SupplementDnsNames> <